UNLOCK FREE TRAINING

 Mississippi Real Estate Wholesale Contract

-The contract of sale (a.k.a., the purchase agreement) sets forth the provisions that dictate the guidelines as an individual/company seeks to purchase real property from another owner.
+The contract of sale (a.k.a., the purchase agreement) sets forth the provisions that dictate the guidelines for an individual or company seeking to purchase real property from another owner.
 A purchase agreement includes relevant information detailing the responsibilities, rights, and rules of the real estate deal.

 • The purchase price